-- 1. Black & white and color photos may be exhibited in all classes unless otherwise specified. - Each exhibitor may make up to two entries in each class.
-For State Fair, exhibitors may enter only one item per class.
-Exception: Exhibitors with 8+ years of experience may enter 2 prints as long as they are in different classes. - 3.
+- Black & white and color photos may be exhibited in all classes unless otherwise specified. - Each exhibitor may make up to two entries in each class.
+For State Fair, exhibitors may enter only one item per class. - 3.
 Photos are to be mounted across the narrow (11") dimension of an 11" x 12.5" sheet of white or cream studio mount.
 All photos must be no larger than 8" x 10" and no smaller than 7" x 9", after trimming.
 (Size exception: County-level classes see class descriptions).
 Photos must be mounted with the top edge of the print 1 inch below the top of the mount.
 The sides of the print must be equal distance from the two sides of the mount.
 A permanent mount must be made by using photographic adhesive.
 Remove white border from the enlargement before mounting.
 The photo story classes will use the 16" x 20" mat size.
 Both mat sizes will be available for purchase at the extension office.
 Your photo will be lowered one ribbon placing if not mounted properly. - 4.
 An entry card must be completed with each photo. - 5.
 No lettering including dates will be permitted on the mount or picture.
 No underlays or borders are to be used.
 No contact prints on the front of mount. - 6.
-Photographs exhibited must be the result of the current year's work by the 4-H'er.
-Photos must be taken by the 4-H member. - 7.
+Photographs exhibited must be the result of the current year's work by the Exhibitor.
+Photos must be taken by the Exhibitor. - 7.
 Photography exhibits will be judged conference style.